cyclic-software/docs/docs/tutorials/rest-api-and-dynamodb/part-4.md

 We're almost done; but we still must implement two more route handlers: PATCH and DELETE.

 The former allows clients to update only *parts* of a bike item, as opposed to PUT which always replaces the whole thing.
-The latter is quite self-explanatory and it simply deletes the item in demand.
+The latter is quite self-explanatory, and it simply deletes the item in demand.

 ## Updating parts of a bike item